home-assistant/home-assistant.io/source/_integrations/tomato.markdown

 ---

-The `tomato` device tracker integration allows one to tracker devices which are conencted to a wireless router that is running [Tomato](https://tomato.groov.pl/) as firmware.
+The `tomato` device tracker integration allows one to tracker devices which are connected to a wireless router that is running [Tomato](https://tomato.groov.pl/) as firmware.

 Because of a limitation in Tomato's API, this integration will only track wireless devices.